Bozeman, Montana History – Gallatin County, MT – John Bozeman – Pioneers and Founders – Population 58,250

 Looking Back: The 2008 U.S. Census put the Gallatin County, MT population at 87,359 residents, which was a 28.8 percent gain or a 19,528 resident increase above the 2000 Census.
 In 2008, Gallatin County was ranked 92nd of the 100 fastest growing counties in the United States.

 And, approximately 22% of these counties were in the West.
 Montana’s overall population increased 6.2% from the 2000 to the 2008 Census.

 The number of small businesses continues increasing.
 From 2001 to 2006, Bozeman small businesses increased 27.7% to approximately 4000.
 In 2009, Gallatin County, MT was over 87,000 residents.

-From 1990 to 2000, Gallatin County’s population increased by 34.4 percent, ranking Gallatin County, Montana the fifth largest Montana county and as the second fastest growing Montana county.
+During the decade of 1990 to 2000, Gallatin County’s population increased by 34.4 percent, ranking Gallatin County, Montana the fifth largest Montana county and as the second fastest growing Montana county.

 Bozeman MT Recreation – Northern Rocky Mountain Recreation